ndf-zz/asfv1/README.md

 evaluation of 'EXPRESSION' (see
 [Operand Expressions](#operand-expressions)
 below) to the text label 'LABEL'.
-LABEL must begin with one alphabetic character in the set A-Z,a-z and can contain any number of alphanumeric characters plus underscore.
+LABEL must begin with one alphabetic character in the set [A-Z,a-z] followed by any number of alphanumeric characters or underscores:
+[A-Z,a-z,0-9,_].
 EXPRESSION can contain any previously assigned labels, including those pre-defined by the assembler (see
 [Pre-defined Labels](#pre-defined-labels) below).
 For